irods/python-irodsclient/README.md

 ```

 Other progress bars may be included in an updatables parameter, but may require more extensive adaptation.
-For example, the ProgressBar object (from the progressbar module) also has an update method, but this one
+For example, the ProgressBar object (from the progressbar module) also has an update method, but it
 takes an up-to-date cumulative byte-count, instead of the size of an individual transfer in bytes,
 as its sole parameter.
 There can be other complications:  e.g. a ProgressBar instance does not allow a weak
 reference to itself to be formed, which interferes with the Python iRODS Client's internal scheme of accounting